natelistrom/natelistrom.github.io/_posts/2023-07-23-rule-of-three-prediction.md

 **[Creating story arcs with three-unit brackets]({% post_url 2023-01-12-bracketing %})**
 Bracketing is a three-unit story structure following an `A` - `B` - `A` form.
 It's often used to illustrate transformation by returning to a familiar image, motif, setting, or situation where something has changed because of the intervening story.

+---

+#### Change history

+July 30, 2023: Added section on the difference between "better than expected" for the audience versus the protagonist.